-(6) Historic Preservation. (§2306.6725(a)(6); §42(m)(1)(C)(x)) An Application may qualify to receive five (5) points if at least 75% of the residential Units shall reside within the Certified Historic Structure.
-The Development must receive historic tax credits before or by the issuance of Forms 8609.
+(B) To qualify for points, the Development must receive historic tax credits before or by the issuance of Forms 8609.
 The Application must include either documentation from the Texas Historical Commission that the Property is currently a Certified Historic Structure, or documentation determining preliminary eligibility for Certified Historic Structure status and evidence that the Texas Historic Commission received the request for determination of preliminary eligibility and supporting information on or before February 1 of the current year (5 points).

-(7) Right of First Refusal. (§2306.6725(b)(1); §42(m)(1)(C)(viii)).
-An Application may receive points under subparagraphs (A) or (B) of this paragraph.

-(A) An Application may qualify to receive (1 point) for Development Owners that will agree to provide a right of first refusal to purchase the Development upon or following the end of the Compliance Period in accordance with Tex.
-Gov't Code, §2306.6726 and the Department's rules including §10.407 of this title (relating to Right of First Refusal) and §10.408 of this title (relating to Qualified Contract Requirements).

-(B) The Development at the time of LURA execution is single family detached homes on separate lots or is organized as condominiums under Chapter 81 or 82 of the Texas Property Code and commits to offer a right of first refusal to tenants of the property to purchase the dwelling at a selected term but no earlier than the end of the Compliance Period and no later than the Extended Use Period.
+- (7) Right of First Refusal. (§2306.6725(b)(1); §42(m)(1)(C)(viii)).
+An Application may receive points under subparagraphs (A) or (B) of this paragraph. - (A) An Application may qualify to receive (1 point) for Development Owners that will agree to provide a right of first refusal to purchase the Development upon or following the end of the Compliance Period in accordance with Tex.
+Gov't Code, §2306.6726 and the Department's rules including §10.407 of this title (relating to Right of First Refusal) and §10.408 of this title (relating to Qualified Contract Requirements). - (B) The Development at the time of LURA execution is single family detached homes on separate lots or is organized as condominiums under Chapter 81 or 82 of the Texas Property Code and commits to offer a right of first refusal to tenants of the property to purchase the dwelling at a selected term but no earlier than the end of the Compliance Period and no later than the Extended Use Period.
 A de minimis amount of a participating tenant's rent may be attributed to the purchase of a Unit.
 Such commitment will be reflected in the LURA for the Development.
 The Applicant must provide a description of how they will implement the 'rent-to-own' activity, how they will make tenants aware of the opportunity, and how they will implement the right at the end of the selected term.
 If a Development is layered with National Housing Trust Funds, HOME-ARP, or another MFDL source where homeownership is not an eligible activity, the right of first refusal may not be earlier than the end of the Federal Affordability Period. §42(m)(1)(C)(viii).
-(1 point)

-(8) Funding Request Amount.
-The Application requests no more than 100% of the amount of LIHTC available within the subregion or set-aside as determined by the regional allocation formula on or before December 1, 2022.
-(1 point)

-(9) Readiness to Proceed.
+(1 point) - (8) Funding Request Amount.
+The Application requests no more than 100% of the amount of LIHTC available within the subregion or set-aside as determined by the regional allocation formula on or before December 1, 20222023.
+(1 point) - (9) Readiness to Proceed.
 Due to continued economic uncertainty, scoring for all Applicants under this item is suspended (no points may be requested, nor will they be awarded) for 2023 HTC Applications.
-Applications that include a certification that all financing will be closed and the construction contract will be fully executed on or before the last business day of November or as otherwise permitted under subparagraph (C) of this paragraph.
+Applications that include The Application includes a certification that all financing will be closed site acquisition and the building construction contract permit submission will be fully executed occur on or before the last business day of November March of the following year or as otherwise permitted under subparagraph (C) of this paragraph.
 These points are not available in the At-Risk or USDA Set-Asides.
-(1 point)

-(A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date.

-(B) The Board cannot and will not waive the deadline and will not consider waiver under its general rule regarding waivers.
-Failure to close all financing and provide evidence of an executed construction contract by the November deadline will result in penalty under 10 TAC §11.9(g), as determined solely by the Board.
+(1 point) - (A) Applications must include evidence that appropriate zoning will be in place at award and an acknowledgement from all lenders and the syndicator of the required closing date. - (B) The Board cannot and will not waive the deadline and will not consider waiver under its general rule regarding waivers.
+Failure to close all financingacquire the site and provide evidence of an executed submit construction contract permits by the November March deadline will result in penalty under 10 TAC §11.9(gf), as determined solely by the Board.